 The cellular requirement for cholesterol as a membrane component is satisfied in one of two ways: either it is synthesized de novo within the cell, or it is supplied from extra-cellular sources, namely, chylomicrons and IDL/LDL.
 As indicated above, the dietary cholesterol that goes into chylomicrons is supplied to the liver by the interaction of chylomicron remnants with the remnant receptor.
 In addition, cholesterol synthesized by the liver can be transported to extra-hepatic tissues if packaged in VLDLs.
 In the circulation VLDLs are converted to IDLs and LDLs through the action of lipoprotein lipase.
 IDLs and LDLs are the primary plasma carriers of cholesterol for delivery to all tissues via their LDL receptor mediated uptake.

 The exclusive apolipoprotein of LDLs is apoB-100.
 LDLs are taken up by cells via LDL receptor-mediated endocytosis, as described above for IDL uptake.
 The uptake of LDLs occurs predominantly in liver (75%), adrenals and adipose tissue.
 As with IDLs, the interaction of LDLs with LDL receptors requires the presence of apoB-100.
 The endocytosed membrane vesicles (endosomes) fuse with lysosomes, in which the apoproteins are degraded and the cholesterol esters are hydrolyzed to yield free cholesterol.
 The cholesterol is then incorporated into the plasma membranes as necessary.
-Excess intracellular cholesterol is re-esterified by acyl-CoA-cholesterol acyltransferase (ACAT), for intracellular storage.
-The activity of ACAT is enhanced by the presence of intracellular cholesterol.
+Excess intracellular cholesterol is re-esterified by sterol O-acyltransferase 2 (SOAT2), for intracellular storage.
+The activity of SOAT2 is enhanced by the presence of intracellular cholesterol.
 The original name given to SOAT2 was acyl-CoA: cholesterol acyltransferase 2 (ACAT2).
 This designation conflicts with that for the official ACAT2 enzyme (a thiolase), acetyl-CoA acetyltransferase 2.
 The SOAT2 gene is located on chromosome 12q13.13 and is composed of 16 exons that encode a 522 amino acid protein.
 Another SOAT gene, SOAT1, is also involved in the regulation of intracellular cholesterol concentrations.
 The SOAT1 gene is located on chromosome 1q25 and is composed of 17 exons that generate three alternatively spliced mRNAs.